facebookarchive/php-graph-sdk/docs/getting_started.md

 You'll need to replace the `{app-id}` and `{app-secret}` with your Facebook app's ID and secret which can be obtained from the [app settings tab](/apps).

-> content: "It's important that you specify a `default_graph_version` value as this will give you more control over which version of Graph you want to use.
-If you don't specify a `default_graph_version`, the SDK for PHP will choose one for you and it might not be one that is compatible with your app.",
+> **Warning:** It's important that you specify a `default_graph_version` value as this will give you more control over which version of Graph you want to use.
+If you don't specify a `default_graph_version`, the SDK for PHP will choose one for you and it might not be one that is compatible with your app.
-> type: 'warning',

 The `Facebook\Facebook` service ties all the components of the SDK for PHP together.
 [See the full reference for the `Facebook\Facebook` service](reference/Facebook.md).